Product Catalog Maintenance

 - Pricing errors at Quote/Order time

 Product creation is adding a new tangible product to the product catalogs.
 Typically, a new product will have a unique identifier and include some or all of the following: standard pricing, promotional pricing, cost of goods, freight cost, category, subcategory, dimensions, weight, color, size, and other product parameters.

 New product creation is most often done in the Billing & Rating catalog and should be the single source of truth that ties to the Customer-Facing Selling Catalog and the Provisioning & Fulfillment Catalog.
 The billing product catalog database is tied to the other systems’ product databases to tie images and written content, as well as inventory and channel availability.

 The ability to create new products in the Billing & Rating catalog should be restricted to as few individuals within a company as possible because of the inherent risks that are present.

-Much like product creation, new services should live in the Billing & Rating catalog with supporting data residing in the other systems’ databases.
+Much like products creation, new services creation should live in the Billing & Rating catalog with supporting data residing in the other systems’ databases.

 Services can be built using flat-rate or unit pricing, and can either be a one-time charge such as a connection fee, or a recurring source of revenue as with cellular service.
 A consistently communicated message, both with the sales team and the customer, must make the distinction whether the service being provided is a single charge, or a service being given at a unit rate (hourly labor charge, mileage, or GBs of data, for instance).